EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Introduction

 \section{Introduction}

-In the classical single-star scenario proposed by \citet{Conti1975}, massive O stars undergo intense mass-loss (\mdot), stripping the hydrogen (H) envelope and producing a Wolf-Rayet (WR) star.
+In the classical single-star scenario proposed by \citet{Conti1975}, massive O stars undergo intense mass-loss (ML), stripping the hydrogen (H) envelope and producing a Wolf-Rayet (WR) star.
 This may apply to the most massive stars \citep[$M_\text{init} \gtrsim 100\,M_\odot$, e.g.,][]{Sabhahit2022}, but steady winds alone are potentially insufficient to do this for a wider range of initial masses.
-A brief Luminous Blue Variable (LBV) phase with eruptive \mdot\ has therefore been suggested \citep{Langer1994} and is applied in grids of massive-star evolution models \citep[e.g.,][]{Ekstroem2012}.
+A brief Luminous Blue Variable (LBV) phase with eruptive ML has therefore been suggested \citep{Langer1994} and is applied in grids of massive-star evolution models \citep[e.g.,][]{Ekstroem2012}.
 In such evolution models, the resulting WR stars usually begin with a nitrogen-rich surface (WN-type) of a late subtype and then pass gradually to earlier subtypes and eventually to the carbon-rich WC stage \citep[e.g.][]{Groh2014}.
 However, while there are a few observations of transitional WN/WC and even WN/WO stars \citep[e.g.,][]{ContiMassey1989,Sander2025}, the single-star nature of larger LBV eruptions has been questioned \citep[e.g.,][]{Boffin2016,Hirai2021}.

 The majority of massive stars are in multiple systems and will experience some binary interaction in their lifetime \citep[e.g.][]{Sana2012,deMink2014}.
 Such effects have long been suggested as an alternative path to strip away enough of the outer envelope to form a WR star \citep[e.g.][]{Paczynski1967}.
 Binary stripping could also break the presumption of self-stripping where WR stars form as (very) late WN subtypes and then consecutively evolve to earlier ones. \citet{Dsilva2023} showed that the Galactic WN binary population have mostly short periods (1-10 d) whereas the WC population distribution peaks at $\sim 50$~\kyr, setting an upper limit for the timescale of depletion of surface H after a RLOF event.
-O stars are expected to retain some surface H after rapid RLOF in an intermediate slow RLOF phase for $\gtrsim\, 20$\kyr\ post-RLOF (see left panel of Fig. \ref{fig:mdot_hydro}) and was used in our hydrodyamic simulation.
-We compare this MESA track with Wd1-72 in App. \ref{sec:App_evol}.
+O stars are expected to retain some surface H after rapid RLOF in an intermediate slow RLOF phase for $\gtrsim\, 20$\kyr\ post-RLOF (see left panel of Fig. \ref{fig:mdot_hydro}) and was used in our hydrodynamic simulation described in App. \ref{sec:App_hydro}.
+We show the evolution of \mdot, stellar wind velocity (\vinf), $P$, $L_{\mathrm{bol}}$ and H surface abundance in the left panel of Fig. \ref{fig:mdot_hydro} and compare this MESA track with Wd1-72 in App. \ref{sec:App_evol}.